-The picture is quite different for \bh scalarization where the coupling to the Gauss-Bonnet term can result in a complicated causal structure of the spacetime in dynamical situations.
-It was demonstrated both at linear~\cite{Blazquez-Salcedo:2018jnn,Blazquez-Salcedo:2020rhf,Blazquez-Salcedo:2020caw} and nonlinear~\cite{East:2021bqk,East:2020hgw,Ripley:2020vpk} levels that, part, but not all, of the parameter space of spontaneous scalarization where scalarized \bh{s} can be found loses hyperbolicity when the theory is evolved in time in a certain set of gauges, which means that no predictions can be obtained.
-For the moment, there is no consensus on whether this loss of hyperbolicity can be cured by a better gauge choice or if it is intrinsic to the evolution equations, which calls for further work on the issue.
+The picture is much different for \bh scalarization, where the coupling to the Gauss-Bonnet term can result in a complicated causal structure of the spacetime in dynamical situations.
+It was demonstrated at both linear~\cite{Blazquez-Salcedo:2018jnn,Blazquez-Salcedo:2020rhf,Blazquez-Salcedo:2020caw} and nonlinear~\cite{East:2021bqk,East:2020hgw,Ripley:2020vpk} levels that part, but not all, of the parameter space of spontaneous scalarization where scalarized \bh{s} can be found loses hyperbolicity when the theory is evolved in time in a certain set of gauges, which means that no predictions can be obtained.
+The well-posedness of the initial-value problem in broader classes of modified gravity theories, including scalar-Gauss-Bonnet gravity, was studied by \textcite{Papallo:2017ddx,Kovacs:2019jqj,Kovacs:2020ywu,Kovacs:2020pns}.
+At the moment there is no consensus on whether this loss of hyperbolicity can be cured with a better gauge choice or if it is intrinsic to the evolution equations, which calls for further work on the issue.
 Furthermore, there are no detailed studies of binary evolution and merger even for the part of the parameter space for which hyperbolic time evolution has been shown to exist.
 The dynamics of more general models where various coupling terms are present as in Eq.~\eqref{eq:ActionCaseI} are not available either.
-The lack of results on all these fronts presents important future research directions.
+The lack of results on all of these fronts presents important future research directions.